Getting Ready for the ICFP 2008 Programming Contest

 Time spend: 30 minutes.

-After this optimisation my UM was fast enough that I thought I’d try to solve some of the puzzles.
+After this optimization my UM was fast enough that I thought I’d try to solve some of the puzzles.
 So I logged into the UMIX OS using the guest account and started to poke around and collect points.
 The first real puzzle was to fix a password cracker written in a weird Basic dialect that used roman numerals instead of decimal notation for integer literals (including for the line numbers).

 Time spend: 1½ hour.
 Collected points 230.

-Then I had to go home, and while I cooked dinner (I was baking pita bread, and while the dough was rising I had time to hack) I was able to write an improved password cracker—in this weired roman numerals Basic: hack2.bas.
+Then I had to go home, and while I cooked dinner (I was baking pita bread, and while the dough was rising I had time to hack) I was able to write an improved password cracker—in this weird roman numerals Basic: hack2.bas.
 This gained me an other 100 points, just before the contest ended (the contest ended at 18:00 in CEST)

 Time spend 45 min.
 Collected points in total 330.